bjackman/locali-ci/CHAOS.md

  - It's pretty slow on my work computer.
 Git performance is crippled by security monitoring on that computer, and the single-thread performance is very poor.
    But it doesn't seem like Limmat has to be slow.

+   Could this be related to the fact that the integration tests are also sometimes extremely slow on my personal (old & slow) laptop?
+   `test_worktree_teardown::clean_worktree` occasionally takes up to 15s.
+When it times out though, the child doesn't even seem to have got started (its log is empty) which feels like a different issue.
  - Sometimes when I've run this thing overnight, the next day I noticed that it was no longer updating the terminal UI.
 It still seems to actually be running the tests.
 I suspect some task somewhere is panicking, and I haven't done the